-a.
-Isaiah 53:11 NOTES: The Messiah will be abundantly satisfied as He reflects upon His redeeming work and the resulting justification of a countless multitude. b.
-II Corinthians 5:21 NOTES: Because He became sin on our behalf, we have become the righteousness of God in Him.
+NOTES: The Messiah will be abundantly satisfied as He reflects upon His redeeming work and the resulting justification of a countless multitude.

+NOTES: Because He became sin on our behalf, we have become the righteousness of God in Him.
 Our sin was imputed to Him, and He bore the wrath of God in our place.
-His righteousness was imputed to us, and we stand before God blameless and fully accepted. c.
-God in Him.
-Our sin was imputed to Him, and He bore the wrath of God in our place.
-His righteousness was imputed to us, and we stand before God blameless and fully
+His righteousness was imputed to us, and we stand before God blameless and fully accepted.

-THE SON'S WORK OF SALVATION (PART TWO)

-NOTES: The word "sanctified" comes from the Greek word hagiázō , which means, "to make holy or consecrate."
+NOTES: The word "sanctified" comes from the Greek word hagiázō, which means, "to make holy or consecrate."
 In this context, the word is not referring to the ongoing process of sanctification (i.e. growing Christlikeness in the believer's life), but to the believer's set-apart (or sanctified) position in Christ, which is an accomplished reality.
 The believer has been made holy before God through Christ's once-and-for-all sacrifice.

 d.
 I Peter 3:18

 THE SON RAISED HIMSELF FROM THE DEAD

-we mu Chapter Forty-Three, we learned that the Father raised His Son from the dead.
-However ust understand that the Scriptures further teach that the resurrection was also the work on.
+In Chapter Forty-Three, we learned that the Father raised His Son from the dead.
+However, we must understand that the Scriptures further teach that the resurrection was also the work of the Son.
 By His own power and authority, He defeated death.
-The implications of this truth areaching.
+The implications of this truth are far-reaching.
 His power to raise Himself proves His power to raise His people.

-nat do the following texts teach us about the truth stated in the paragraph above-that the surrection of the Son was a work not only of the Father but also of the Son?
+1. What do the following texts teach us about the truth stated in the paragraph above-that the resurrection of the Son was a work not only of the Father but also of the Son?

 a.
 John 2:18-21

-b.
-John 10:17-18 NOTES: The word "authority" comes from the Greek word exousía , which denotes the power and right to act.
+NOTES: The word "authority" comes from the Greek word exousía, which denotes the power and right to act.
 Because the Man Jesus was also God the Son, He possessed both the power and the authority to carry out His Father's command-to give His life and to take it up again.

-2. sta John 5:26, Jesus makes a very important declaration about Himself that helps us to undernd how He is able to both lay His life down and take it up again.
-What is the truth being rmed in this text? tha de OTES: This is an exceptionally difficult text, but the truth that is clearly communicated is the Son, like the Father, has life Himself.
-The life of even the greatest of creatures is rived: it comes from another (i.e. from God).
-In contrast, the Son's life is inherent: He has in Himself.
+2. In John 5:26, Jesus makes a very important declaration about Himself that helps us to understand how He is able to both lay His life down and take it up again.
+What is the truth being affirmed in this text?

+NOTES: This is an exceptionally difficult text, but the truth that is clearly communicated is that the Son, like the Father, has life Himself.
+The life of even the greatest of creatures is derived: it comes from another (i.e. from God).
+In contrast, the Son's life is inherent: He has life in Himself.
 Life is a permanent or essential characteristic of the Son.